-Sexual side effects are linked to antidepressants, but some types of medications cause greater sexual problems than others.
-The following antidepressants are reportedly the most problematic for your sex life:
+Sexual side effects are linked to antidepressants in general, but some types of medications cause greater sexual problems than others.
+The following antidepressants are reportedly the most problematic:

-There is a slightly decreased risk of sexual side effects with the medications Wellbutrin and Remeron.
-Still, it’s important to understand that any antidepressant can cause sexual problems.
+There is a slightly decreased risk of sexual side effects with the medications buproprion (Wellbutrin) and mirtazipine (Remeron).
+It’s important to understand that any antidepressant can cause sexual problems.

 - weight gain

 Every person will react to these side effects differently.
 However, for many people, these additional emotional and physical effects can make the idea of sex less appealing.

 Weight gain, in particular, can lead to a feeling of self-consciousness that results in a decreased sex drive.
 It’s important to discover whether your antidepressants are the direct cause of your lack of desire for sex, or whether there is another issue at play.

 Sometimes managing your weight or adjusting your exercise routine will give you more energy and desire for sex.